stephanlensky/python-relational-stream-analysis/README.md

 ## Example

-It can be a bit hard to wrap your head around this library does just from a written description, so let's take a look at a code example.
+It can be a bit hard to wrap your head around what this library does just from a written description, so let's take a look at a code example.
 The following shows a class which can be used to analyze a stream of strings, filtering out sequences with a predefined format.
 However, the included classes are fully generic, so a similar `Flow` could easily be created for a stream of HTTP requests.

 ```python
 import re